yejinxin/ocr/README.md

 # ocr
-A simple net practical OCR example.
+A simple yet practical OCR example.

+It's tested in Python 2.7.9, and requires Pillow only.